Josef-Friedrich/mscore-to-eps.sh/README.md

 	'Inkscape'

 OPTIONS
+	-h, --help
-	-h, --help	Show this help message.
+	  Show this help message.
+	-n, --no-clean
-	-n, --no-clean 	Do not remove / clean intermediate *.pdf files
+	  Do not remove / clean intermediate *.pdf files
+	-s, --short-description
+	  Show a short description / summary.
+	-v, --version
+	  Show the version number of this script.

 ```

 ## Project pages